Sitecore/sitecore-android-sdk/README.md

 ### UI components
  * Items Browser component for browsing through content tree with customizable UI
  * QR Code reader

-As a part of the release we have created a sample application that can be used as a starting point to understand the Mobile SDK for Android and the features available.
-This project can be found [on Github][4]

-All documentation, including installation and developer guides can be found on the [Sitecore Developer Network (SDN)][6]

 ## This repository contains:
  * Source code of the Sitecore SDK for Android framework